Academy Awards Trivia Quiz Questions With Answers

 , which also contributed to casting the molds for the Vince Lombardi Trophy and Emmy Award's statuettes.

-to 2015, approximately 50 Oscars in a tin alloy with gold
+, approximately 50 Oscars in a tin alloy with gold

 plating were made each year in Chicago by whom?